 By the way, I’m assuming with some confidence that the percentages in those other fields would be high.
 Maybe not.
 That could lead to a whole new set of conversations.

 Even greater questions remain for us.
-Did Blagojevich learn his alleged unethical practices through his Greek experience?
+How do we explain the fraternity/sorority experience of those politicians who end up being corrupt?
+Did their fraternity/sorority make matters worse?
 We all know plenty of chapters where this would be possible.
 If we want to claim leaders in society as our own, we better keep doing the values-based work on the ground that ensures we can be proud of those we claim.

 Perhaps it also requires that we publicly denounce those that embarrass our organizations.